Spaghetti Squash with Tuna, Tomatoes, Olives, and Feta

 Meal plans don’t give you any freedom at all really, since you’re eating what someone else tells you.
 Not having to think for yourself feels like freedom at first, but it doesn’t last long.

-Mindlessly following meal plans means never experiencing the joy of discovering something brand new and amazing and saying with confidence, “Wow I can’t believe I just made that!”
+Mindlessly following meal plans means never experiencing the joy of discovering something brand new and saying with confidence, “Wow I can’t believe I just made that!”

-I’m exhaling a little deeper today and feeling very thankful that I found my way to the food that nourishes my body and soul.
+I’m exhaling a little deeper today and feeling very thankful that over the years, I’ve found my way to the food that nourishes my body and soul.
 It’s a cherry on top that I get to share it with you here.

 Thanks for reading.